 Have you ever watched a video or live presentation and it felt flat?
 This happens when a presenter’s energy level is too low.
 No matter how good your content, if your energy level is off, people won’t stick around to hear about it.

 There is a curious phenomenon that occurs when presenting in the digital environment.
 A person’s normal energy level often comes across as dull or uninteresting.
-Even if in-person that energy level is engaging.

-The best method to combat this is to increase your energy level when recording.
+The best presentation technique to combat this is to increase your energy level when recording.
 When I first started doing this it felt weird.
 In my mind’s eye, I was over the top and overly exaggerated.
 When I watched the video, I looked and sounded normal.
 The good news is that the more you do it the easier it becomes.

 For live, in-person events, energy is also important.
 However, you want to adjust your energy level to the size of the room.
 Similar to theatre performances, the larger the room the more expressive you need to be.